gresrun/jesque/README.md

 	try { workerThread.join(); } catch (Exception e){ e.printStackTrace(); }
 For more usage examples check the tests.
 The tests require that Redis is running on localhost:6379.

-Use the resque-web application to see the status of your jobs and workers or, if you prefer Java, try [Jesque-Web](https://github.com/gresrun/jesque-web) (WARNING: still under heavy development).
+Use the resque-web application to see the status of your jobs and workers or, if you prefer Java, try [Jesque-Web](https://github.com/gresrun/jesque-web).

 ***